 A kitchen is a vital part of any home and no less inside park model homes.
 Our kitchens are built with a combination of functionality and look at the forefront.
 Make sure it complements and doesn’t distract from the rest of the living space.
 All of our park models come standard with the necessary appliances, including a refrigerator, electric range, and microwave.

-And with each model, you get a slightly different variation in the layout of your kitchen, so browse the different models and find one that fits you and your style.
-Whether that is a simple kitchen like the Pocono, a basic “L” shape like the Lakewood, or a one with a bar, like the Sierra.
+With each model, you get a slightly different variation in the layout of your kitchen, so browse the different models and find one that fits you and your style.
+Whether that is a simple kitchen like the Pocono, a basic “L” shape like the Lakewood, or one with a bar, like the Sierra.

 The living space in a home is really the space where memories are made.
 Gathered around the table, or sitting in the living room, enjoying the company of close friends and family.
 Our park models all have an open living area, with cathedral ceilings, and most include exposed beams on the ceiling.
 And most of our models include a kitchen table and chairs and a leather futon.
 Check the specifications for details on each model.

 One of the most significant considerations when choosing a park model home is the number of beds that are required to meet your specific needs.
-And while most of our Park Models only have one bedroom, most include other options, like extra sleeping space in the loft (only in specific models), bunk beds in the hallway, or the leather futon in the living room.
-And the best part, most of our park models come with beds and mattress already installed.
+We carry 1 and 2 bedroom Park Model Homes and while most of our models only have one bedroom, most include other options, like extra sleeping space in the loft (only in specific models), bunk beds in the hallway, or the leather futon in the living room.
+And the best part, most of our park models come with beds and mattresses already installed.

 While the square footage of inside park model homes isn’t very high, using your space efficiently, you can still have plenty of room for your whole family to enjoy your new park model home!
 If you are looking for 2 bedroom park model homes, then check out the Rancher park model.